lmladi00/Master-thesis/README.md

 # Master-thesis
+Testing the cultural sensitivity of mobile app for students´s self help

 I am currently writing my master thesis at Chalmers in the area of Interactive Design.
 The working title is Testing cultural sensitivity of mobile application for students' self help.